jarvisteach/appJar/docs/mkdocs/docs/gitGuide.md

 # Git Guide
 ----
-Below are some useful commands for uing git & GitHub from the command line.
+Below are some useful commands for using git & GitHub from the command line.

 ## Setting Up
 * `git init`